 - Use the

-to write your changes and exit after theesc
+:wqto write your changes and exit after theesckey

 Now lets get into the actual job running: